bbauska/HTML5-webdev/html-basics.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>1.
 JavaScript:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Typically JavaScript is used to handle work that will result in visual changes, whether it&apos;s jQuery&apos;s animate function, sorting a data set, or adding DOM elements to the page.
-It doesn&apos;t have to be JavaScript that triggers a visual change, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.
+<p>Typically JavaScript is used to handle work that will result in visual changes,
+whether it&apos;s jQuery&apos;s animate function, sorting a data set, or adding DOM elements to the page.
+It doesn&apos;t have to be JavaScript that triggers a visual change, though: CSS Animations, Transitions, and the Web Animations API are also commonly used.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>2.
 Style:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-This is the process of figuring out which CSS rules apply to which elements based on matching selectors, for example, .headline or .nav > .nav__item.
+<p>This is the process of figuring out which CSS rules apply to which elements
+based on matching selectors, for example, .headline or .nav > .nav__item.
-From there, once rules are known, they are applied and the final styles for each element are calculated.
+From there, once rules are known, they are applied and the final styles for each element are calculated.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>3.
 Layout:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Once the browser knows which rules apply to an element it can begin to calculate how much space it takes up and where it is on screen.
-The web&apos;s layout model means that one element can affect others, for example the width of the &lt;body&gt; element typically affects its children&apos;s widths and so on all the way up and down the tree, so the process can be quite involved for the browser.
+<p>Once the browser knows which rules apply to an element it can begin to calculate
+how much space it takes up and where it is on screen.
+The web&apos;s layout model means that one element can affect others, for example the width of the &lt;body&gt; element typically affects its children&apos;s widths and so on all the way up and down the tree, so the process can be quite involved for the browser.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>4.
 Paint:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Painting is the process of filling in pixels.
-It involves drawing out text, colors, images, borders, and shadows, essentially every visual part of the elements.
-The drawing is typically done onto multiple surfaces, often called layers.
+<p>Painting is the process of filling in pixels.
+It involves drawing out text, colors,
+images, borders, and shadows, essentially every visual part of the elements.
+The drawing is typically done onto multiple surfaces, often called layers.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>5.
 Compositing:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Since the parts of the page were drawn into potentially multiple layers they need to be drawn to the screen in the correct order so that the page renders correctly.
+<p>Since the parts of the page were drawn into potentially multiple layers they need
+to be drawn to the screen in the correct order so that the page renders correctly.
-This is especially important for elements that overlap another, since a mistake could result in one element appearing over the top of another incorrectly.
+This is especially important for elements that overlap another, since a mistake could result in one element appearing over the top of another incorrectly.</p>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>